mmozuras/mmozuras.github.com/post/_posts/2018-04-11-outcome-blind.md

 As you can see from the Gifts Ungiven example, _Magic_ is an imperfect information game.
 Players don't know what cards are in each other's decks.
 That's entirely different from [perfect information](https://en.wikipedia.org/wiki/Perfect_information) games.
 In games like tic-tac-toe, checkers, chess both players see all the pieces participating in the game at all times.

 Imperfect information introduces uncertainty.
 Decisions need to be made based on the information available and trying to guess/estimate what the opponent might do next.
-I could think to have the perfect plan, only to promptly thwarted by my opponent.
+I could think to have the perfect plan, only to promptly be thwarted by my opponent.

 When I started playing _Magic_, I used to get frustrated.
 Despite playing to the best of my ability, I would still lose.
 I would explain it to myself by thinking "I just got unlucky."
 Naturally, when I would win, it would be because of my skill, no luck involved.
 Or so I would think.